jfet97/omniclone/README.md

 Promise, WeakMap and WeakSet objects will be returned if passed to `omniclone` as sources.\
 Promise, WeakMap and WeakSet objects props will be copied by reference.

-Map entries (keys/values) will be always deeply cloned, but any properties added to the map object itself will not be copied.\
+Map objects (keys/values) will be always deeply cloned, but any properties added to the map object itself will not be copied.\
-Map values will be always deeply cloned, but any properties added to the set object itself will not be copied.\
+Set objects will be always deeply cloned, but any properties added to the set object itself will not be copied.\
-ArrayBuffer and TypedArray will be always deeply cloned, but any properties added to the array objects themselves will not be copied.
+ArrayBuffer and TypedArray objects will be always deeply cloned, but any properties added to the array objects themselves will not be copied.

 ## what about the 6th strength?